leksuss/parse_library/README.md

 ### parse_tululu_category.py

-This script has also creates two folders (if required, and depend on arguments) for book texts (`books`) and book covers(`images`).
+This script also creates two folders (if required, and depend on arguments) for book texts (`books`) and book covers(`images`).
 But also it create a json file with all metadata of each book.

 It has parameters:
  - `--start_page` - an id page from which you need to start parse books.
 Default is 1.